wjsc/remote-config/README.md

 - Architecture:
     - Persistent engine: redis
     - Remote config server connected to persistent engine
-    - Remote config client
+    - Remote config client: nodejs client
     - Remote config admin: Command line interface(CLI) client

-- The remote config server stores configuration objects with this structure:
+- The remote config server stores remote-configs with this structure:
     - namespace
     - key
     - value

-- Every remote config stored has client side encryption with asymetric keys.
+- Every remote-config stored has client side encryption with asymetric keys.
 - namespace & key are encrypted with private key to avoid collisions with other clients
-- value is encrypted with public key and it's only accesible by the config client owner
+- value is encrypted with public key and it's only accesible by the remote-config owner

 ## Getting started